Founder & CEO

 Teacher of jazz, Lyrical, Modern and Tap

-Mr Daniel Lauder trained at laine Theatre Arts graduating with a National Diploma in musical theatre.
+Daniel Lauder trained at Laine Theatre Arts graduating with a National Diploma in musical theatre.
 Daniel later gained a First-class BA (Hons) in Professional and Commercial Dance.
 He has worked internationally both teaching and performing and his professional credits include:

 Sydney Showboat (Darling Harbour, Australia), Bonheur (Lido de Paris, Champs-Elysees Paris, France – Choreography by Craig Revel Horwood & Mic Thompson), A Touch of Lido (Lido de Paris Tour, Russia – Directed by Pierre Rambert), Feerie (Bal Du Moulin Rouge, Paris, France – Directed by Bill Goodson).
 His television work includes BBC, the Disney Channel & Kids Awards as a presenter and dancer.
 Daniel has also worked extensively with Carnival Cruise Lines as dancer, Dance Captain and swing, where he was selected to be an inaugural cast member on board the m/s Carnival Splendor,

 Hannah Rooke CTLLS, AISTD Dip (TB) (MB) (NB), AIDTA (Ballet)

 Exam Co-ordinator - ISTD Majors and FDI Coaching